 i2 6.660 3.335 7.07 8191.500 8191.500 64.000 64.000 -13.400 39.917 104.000 ; G3

-In the Csound score of “e”, event ‘D3’ has non-zero initial values on arguments 9 and 10.
-These values are added to the ones determined by variations of the “blurb” parameter, thereby yielding 40 for argument 9 (the start value of “blurb”) and 70 for argument 10 (the end value).
-The same computation is applied to its attached table f103.
-Consequently, the first and last values of a function table always reflect the start and end values of the parameter.
-This allows Csound instruments to operate in a consistent manner, either interpolating start and end values or picking up (and interpolating) values in the attached function table.
+In the Csound score of "e", event 'D3' has non-zero initial values on arguments 9 and 10.
+These values are added to those determined by variations of the "blurb" parameter, thereby giving 40 for argument 9 (the initial value of "blurb") and 70 for argument 10 (the final value).
+The same calculation is applied to the attached table f103.
+Consequently, the first and last values of a function table always reflect the initial and final values of the parameter.
+This allows Csound instruments to operate in a consistent manner, either interpolating the initial and final values, or picking up (and interpolating) the values in the attached function table.

-Bol Processor combines Csound parameters either additively or multiplicatively.
-For predefined parameters mapped to MIDI the combination mode is preset: all parameters, except volume, are combined additively.
-For additional (non-MIDI) parameters, the composer may decide on both the default value and the combination mode.
+The Bol Processor combines Csound parameters either additively or multiplicatively.
+For predefined MIDI-mapped parameters, the combination mode is preset: all parameters, except volume, are combined additively.
+For additional (non-MIDI) parameters, the composer can choose both the default value and the combination mode.

-For instance, instrument 6 deals with a “oops” parameter combining multiplicatively.
-Sound-object “f” contains calls to this instrument with values of “oops” that are not the default ones.
+For example, instrument 6 deals with an "oops" parameter that combines multiplicatively.
+Sound-object "f" contains calls to this instrument with values of "oops" other than the default.

 f